 Pilates mat work is largely performed on the floor in various positions.
 In a BarreConcept class, around three quarters of the class is done standing up.
 At least half of the class exercises are performed at the barre itself.
 Yoga focuses on holding a position for a certain period of time, whilst concentrating on the breathing.
 Pilates tends not to hold a position but instead goes for a specific number of full range repetitions.
 In a BarreConcept class, we not only go for full range repetitions but we also hold a position for a limited time period.
 However, the BarreConcept repetitions go one step further by focusing on tiny, small range isometric contractions in addition to the traditional Pilates and Yoga approach and that is where it differs from other mind body exercise regimes.

 BarreConcept is the only barre course in the world to gain international accreditation.
 We now have accreditation in the UK (Register of Exercise Professionals), America (American Council on Exercise and Pilates Method Alliance), Canada (Canfitpro) and Australia (Fitness Australia and Australian Pilates Method Alliance).
 Our instructors are not only trained in the BarreConcept method but also on how to be a great teacher and role model for their clients.
 Each barre course will vary slightly in content and all will have a similar yet different approach, so there is a course to suit everybody.
-Our philosophy is that it takes a minimum of three days to learn all of the comprehensive exercises and then choreograph each of the elements together in a flowing non-stop routine that is fun, challenging and enjoyable.
-It is difficult to be a great teacher on a course that is less than three days as exercise knowledge and repertoire will be somewhat limited.
+Our philosophy is that it takes a minimum of twp days to learn all of the comprehensive exercises and then choreograph each of the elements together in a flowing non-stop routine that is fun, challenging and enjoyable.
+It is difficult to be a great teacher on a course that is less than two days as exercise knowledge and repertoire will be somewhat limited.
 Our ethos is to support our students and teachers and to create a warm, welcoming community environment which people want to be part of.
 Not only do you receive a lesson plan that is already devised for you, so that you can get up and running immediately upon certification, but you are taught how to choreograph your own routine, so that your classes are always changing and therefore interesting as well as challenging for your clients.
 The ongoing educational support that our instructor members receive is via the online workouts.
 This assists our teachers in planning classes and takes the work out of choreographing routines.

 When you feel a burning sensation in your muscles, it is a sign that they are working anaerobically (without oxygen).
 This "burning" is a build up of lactic acid within the muscles, due to muscle fatigue.
 You will generally have to stop exercising momentarily in order to stop any further build up.
 Once you have stopped for a few moments, the sensation will cease and you will be able to continue once again.
 The stronger your muscles get from regular practice, the longer it will take for this burning sensation to appear (if at all).
 Muscles can also shake during exercise and this is a sure sign that they are working hard.
 This is a good thing but recognise when they are getting too shaky and you are losing proper technique, as it is time to rest when this happens.